mattiaspilroth/ot-security-notes/notes/ot-identity-architecture.md

 ---

+## Context and Adaptation

+Implementation depends on safety requirements, legacy constraints, and operational risk profiles.
+Where specific patterns cannot be implemented, deviations should be explicitly documented and risk-assessed.

+The architectural principles matter more than uniform technical implementation.

+---

 ## The Problem: Infrastructure-Level Trust

 Traditional guidance often recommends separate Active Directory forests for IT and OT.
 In practice, forest trusts are frequently introduced to regain usability.